krishanprajapat23/country-info/README.md

-# FullStack React Notes App
+# React Country Info App
+View Basic Information of Any Country